isomerpages/moe-crescentgirlssch/_sec-1-registration-2024/Sec 1 Registration: Welcome Annoucements.md

 partnership with you to support your daughter/ward as she develops into a lady and leader.&nbsp;&nbsp;</p>
 <p>Please access your Parents Gateway account for links to the registration
-form and online videos from 4pm onwards.
+form from 4pm onwards.
 Students who are eligible for Higher Mother Tongue will also receive the option form through Parents’ Gateway.
 Students from Posting Group 2 who are eligible to take subjects at a Higher Demanding Level (Posting Group 3) will also receive the option form through Parents’ Gateway.
 Parents without Parents Gateway are required to access the document ‘Parents Gateway User Guide’ for information on going on board Parents Gateway.&nbsp;&nbsp;</p>
 <p>We have also made available the relevant resources which will be helpful
 to your daughter in getting ready for the new school year.&nbsp;</p>
 <p>Thank you.&nbsp;</p>